swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_admin.md

 3. We will be recording one another teaching in pairs or threes during the class, so please bring a cell phone or hand-held camera that can record audio and video.
 It doesn't have to be high-quality, but it should be good enough that you can understand what someone is saying.

-4. Please also bring a laptop powerful enough to teach on so that you can take part in all of the practical exercises (a tablet/Chromebook/etc won't be sufficient).
+4. Please also bring a laptop powerful enough to teach on so that you can take part in all of the practical exercises (a tablet/Chromebook/etc. won't be sufficient).
 No special setup on your own laptops is necessary.

 Please note that after this course is over, you will be asked to do three short follow-up exercises online in order to finish qualifying as an instructor: the details are available at http://carpentries.github.io/instructor-training/checkout/.
 If you have any questions about the workshop, the reading material, or anything else, please get in touch.

 *Episodes*

-Please read through *one* of the episodes below carefully, so that you can do some exercises based on it on the first day of the class.
+Please read carefully through *one* of the episodes below, so that you can do some exercises based on it on the first day of the class.

 Data Carpentry